linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 1. On the homepage of Control Center, click on ![personalization_normal](icon/personalization_normal.svg).
 2. Click on **Theme** to enter the interface for setting themes.
  - In window theme list, select a window style to switch.
- - In icon theme list, select a icon style to switch.
+ - In icon theme list, select an icon style to switch.
- - In cursor theme list, select a set of cursor to switch.
+ - In cursor theme list, select a set of cursors to switch.

 #### Set Font